DEPRomaniac/NeuralNetwork_UTKFace/README.md

 # NeuralNetwork_UTKFace
-trained NN model based on UTKFace dataset utilizing Keras and Tensorflow
+Race recognition using deep neural networks on UTKFace dataset

 ## Tasks completed
 1. Utilized/Mobilized Keras and Tensorflow to train NN model.
 Data preprocesing done using grayscaling and one-hot-encoding.